 The resolution of the photos produced by most mobile front lens cameras is too low and it will be visible.
 And also you will not have a natural and open posture.

 And here is our last myth out of the top 6 we hear, oh, so often.

 Myth #6 – I don’t need a profile photo

 When you search for someone and you see a person’s empty grey spot instead of their profile photo, what are your thoughts?

 Does she or he hide something?
 Does this person care less about her online image, which means so much these days?
 Is there something wrong?

-To avoid all these guesses and be in control of your online image, do yourself a favor and get a professional photo shoot.
-It will take you 60 minutes but the results go long way.
+To avoid all these guesses and be in control of your online image, do yourself a favour and get a professional photo shoot.
+It will take you 60 minutes but the results go a long way.